luttje/Key2Joy/Docs/Api/Input/GamePad.Simulate.md

 * **gamepadIndex (`Int32`)**

-	Which of 4 possible gamepads to simulate (0, 1, 2 or 3)
+	Which of 4 possible gamepads to simulate: 0 (default), 1, 2 or 3

 ## Examples